ialbert/bio/md/bio-data.md

     bio NC_045512 --fetch --update --rename ncov --seqid ncov

-Since the update needs internet access, and depending on datasize waiting for download use it only if you have reason to believe the data has changed.

 There is a builtin order of operations, does not matter what order you list commands.
-For example deletion would take place first before the fetch and so on.
+For example `--delete` would take place first before the `--fetch` and so on.

 ### View data